danielstevanus88/Planetze/README.md

 ## Installation

 ### Prerequisites:
-- Android device running Android 5.0 (Lollipop) or higher.
+- Android Studio to build the app from source.
-- Android Studio if you want to build the app from source.
+- (Optional) Android device running Android 5.0 (Lollipop) or higher.

 ### Building from Source:
 1. Clone the repository: